Cable insulation optimization - QuickField simulation example

 Electric field stress distribution in the insulation with optimal HV conductor dimensions is shown below

-- Video: Cable insulation optimization.
+- Cable insulation optimization.
 Watch on YouTube

 - View simulation report in PDF